krogseng/pet-store-routes/LAB.md

 You can either create a backend, or just hard code source data in the app.
 Use of `redux` for state management is up to you.

+Implementation of the route-specific components should be to spec, but can be minimal.

 # Routes and Wireframe of the App

 ![fullsizerender 2](https://cloud.githubusercontent.com/assets/478864/24019680/31606d80-0a56-11e7-8c0b-67e27e829f93.jpg)